-Volunteers from the general public have rarely been utilized outside the care and processing of oiled wildlife due to the health and safety hazards often present during an oil spill incident.
+Volunteers from the public have rarely been utilized outside the care and processing of oiled wildlife due to the health and safety hazards often present during an oil spill incident.
 However, some recent California oil spill incidents have demonstrated there may be strong public interest in volunteer participation in other aspects of spill response.
 This NWVP sets forth guidance and protocols for the use of volunteers for non-wildlife related work assignments during an oil spill incident.

 Separate from the volunteers outlined in this NWVP, the use of volunteers for wildlife-related services falls within the Wildlife Branch which reports to the Operations Section Chief and is not covered by the NWVP.
 California Department of Fish and Wildlife (CDFW) Office of Spill Prevention and Response (OSPR) collaborate with the Oiled Wildlife Care Network (OWCN) through the University of California, Davis and is legislatively mandated to rescue and rehabilitate oiled wildlife during an oiled wildlife response.
-The OWCN is a statewide collective of pre-trained wildlife care providers, regulatory agencies, academic institutions and wildlife organizations that work to rescue and rehabilitate oiled wildlife in California.
+The OWCN is a statewide collective of pre-trained wildlife care providers, regulatory agencies, academic institutions, and wildlife organizations that work to rescue and rehabilitate oiled wildlife in California.
 The OWCN maintains specialized wildlife facilities in a constant state of readiness throughout the State of California.
-Refer to www.OWCN.org for a current list of network members.
-During an oiled wildlife response, a limited number of unaffiliated volunteers can be used to support OWCN staff in caring for wildlife.
-For additional information regarding wildlife volunteers, please refer to the Wildlife Response Plan at: www.dfg.ca.gov/ospr/response/acp/marine
+Refer to OWCN Member Organizations for a current list of network members.
+During an oiled wildlife.
+For additional information regarding wildlife volunteers, please refer to the Wildlife Response Plan at: Wildlife Response Plan.

 As defined by the UC, oil spill volunteers are required to register prior to being deployed during an oil spill incident.
-Every volunteer must meet the incident specific UC registration and training requirements (see Training Matrix Section 11).
+Every volunteer must meet the incident specific UC registration and training requirements (see Training Matrix Section 10).